davidk/slic3r-action/gcode/README.md

 * A GitHub Actions workflow

-This gets created in `.github/main.workflow` and looks something like this:
+This should be in `.github/main.workflow` and looks something like this:

 ```
-# 'resolves' triggers separate actions in parallel (N.B. this action sequences each action serially through locking)
+# 'resolves' contains labels which fulfill (or 'resolve') the workflow
-# 'on' will run this workflow on `git push`.
+# 'on = "push"' will run this workflow on `git push`.
-# Other types are described here: https://git.io/fhhx5
+# Other 'on' types are described here: https://git.io/fhhx5
 workflow "generate gcode" {
   resolves = ["gen", "batterybox"]
   on = "push"
 }

-# 'generate' is named in 'resolves' above.
-This can any name.
+# 'gen' is named in 'resolves' above.
-# 'uses' points to the repository of the action, and will use whatever the '1.41.3' tag/branch/ref points at
+# 'uses' points to the repository of the action,
+# and will use whatever the '1.41.3' tag/branch/ref points at.
+#
 # REQUIRED: 'secrets' is where 'GITHUB_TOKEN' is defined.
 This is provided by GitHub.
 # REQUIRED: 'env' holds configuration parameters for the action.
 'SLICE_CFG' is a required parameter.
 # and should point at the config relative to your repository (see the tree below).